Transport in Turkmenistan

 Transport in Turkmenistan includes roadways, railways, airways, seaways, and waterways, as well as oil-, gas-, and water pipelines.
 Road-, rail-, and waterway transport fall under the jurisdiction of the Ministry of Industry and Communications.

 During Soviet times Turkmenistan's transportation infrastructure was in general disrepair and neglected.

-Since 1991 Turkmenistan has completed a number of major national and international transportation projects.
+Since 1991, Turkmenistan has completed a number of major national and international transportation projects.

-Turkmenistan is also part of the international transport corridor created under the Ashgabat agreement, signed by India, Oman, Iran, Turkmenistan, Uzbekistan and Kazakhstan, for creating an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.
+Turkmenistan is also part of the international transport corridor created under the Ashgabat Agreement, signed by India, Oman, Iran, Turkmenistan, Uzbekistan and Kazakhstan, for creating an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.

 Airways

 Air service began in 1927 with a route between Chardzhou (Türkmenabat) and Tashauz (Dashoguz), flying German Junkers 13 and Soviet K-4 aircraft, each capable of carrying four passengers.
-In 1932 an aerodrome was built in Ashgabat on the site of the current Howdan neighborhoods, for both passenger and freight service, the latter mainly to deliver supplies to sulfur mines near Derweze in the Karakum Desert.
+In 1932, an aerodrome was built in Ashgabat on the site of the current Howdan neighborhoods, for both passenger and freight service, the latter mainly to deliver supplies to sulfur mines near Derweze in the Karakum Desert.

 Airports serving the major cities of Ashgabat, Dashoguz, Mary, Turkmenabat, and Türkmenbaşy, which are operated by Turkmenistan's civil aviation authority, Türkmenhowaýollary, feature scheduled domestic commercial air service.
 Under normal circumstances international scheduled commercial air service is limited to Ashgabat.
 During the COVID-19 pandemic, however, international flights take off from and land at Turkmenabat, where quarantine facilities have been established.

 State-owned Turkmenistan Airlines is the only Turkmen air carrier.
 Turkmenistan Airlines' passenger fleet is composed only of Boeing aircraft.
 Air transport carries more than two thousand passengers daily in the country.
 Under normal conditions, international flights annually transport over half a million people into and out of Turkmenistan, and Turkmenistan Air operates regular flights to Moscow, London, Frankfurt, Birmingham, Bangkok, Delhi, Abu Dhabi, Amritsar, Kyiv, Lviv, Beijing, Istanbul, Minsk, Almaty, Tashkent, and St. Petersburg.

 Small airfields serve industrial sites near other cities, but do not feature scheduled commercial passenger service.
 Airfields slated for modernization and expansion include Garabogaz, Jebel, and Galaymor.
 A new airport at Kerki was commissioned in June 2021 and is slated to begin regular domestic passenger service in January 2022.
 The new Turkmenabat International Airport was commissioned in February 2018.

 In 2014, Turkmenistan had an estimated 26 airports.
 One heliport was in operation.

 Railways

 The first rail line in Turkmenistan was built in 1880, from the eastern shore of the Caspian Sea to Mollagara.
-By October 1881 the line was extended to Kyzyl-Arvat (today's Serdar), by 1886 had reached Chardzhou (today's Turkmenabat).
+By October 1881 the line was extended to Kyzyl-Arvat (today's Gyzylarbat), by 1886 had reached Chardzhou (today's Turkmenabat).
 In 1887 a wooden rail bridge was built over the Amu Darya, and the line was continued to Samarkand (1888) and Tashkent (1898).
-The rail line connecting Mary to Serhetabat was completed in 1898, and the train ferry between Kislovodsk (Türkmenbaşy and Baku began operating in 1905.
+The rail line connecting Mary to Serhetabat was completed in 1898, and the train ferry between Krasnovodsk (today's Türkmenbaşy) and Baku began operating in 1905.